 There are limits to when a debt collector can file a lawsuit over unpaid credit card debts.
 Each state has a unique statute of limitations worth being aware of.

 CreditCards.com compiled this state-by-state listing of credit card debt collection statutes of limitations by individually researching each state’s laws and court rulings.
-We’ve linked to the law where it is available; additional notes below.
+We’ve linked to the law where it is available and have made additional notes below.

 Credit card debt statute of limitations, by state